saifsheriff/distributed-cinema-booking-rmi/README.md

 - Successfully prevented double-booking under concurrent request scenarios across all three simulated servers
 - Identified and resolved deadlock scenarios caused by [*fill in: e.g. simultaneous REQUEST broadcast timing / reply queue ordering — add the specific root cause once confirmed*]
 - Verified correct Lamport clock ordering under out-of-order message delivery

-*(Add a screenshot or terminal log here showing: 2+ servers running, a booking request being granted/queued, and the mTLS handshake succeeding — this is the single most convincing piece of evidence in the whole repo)*

 ## Challenges & What I'd Improve